ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d1 - i - LAB - CSS Recipes clone.md

 - don't forget to link to the css file from your html:
   - `<link rel="stylesheet" href="style.css" />`

-Recipe info (time that it takes to cook, servings, cals):
+Recipe info (time that it takes to cook, servings, calories):
 - To simplify, images are provided (see directory images)
 - Note: this is not the best practice (usually, we want to add this content as text).